Worker'S Compensation Claims Adjuster

-This is a REAL-LIFE job profile written by a Female aged 35 who works as a Worker'S Compensation Claims Adjuster in Pasadena, CA. This professional kindly spent a bit of their time to complete our job profile survey so that prospective job seekers like you could read their insights.
+This is a REAL-LIFE job profile written by a Female aged 35 who works as a Worker'S Compensation Claims Adjuster in Pasadena, CA. We have removed all names and personal information in order to protect privacy.
+This professional kindly spent a bit of their time to complete one of our job profile surveys so that prospective job seekers like you could read their insights.
 Please excuse any punctuation or grammatical errors in this profile.

 At a Glance

 Opinions on your CAREER overall (i.e. not just your current job)

 |Years in Career||0|